 Value

 Every business has unique workflow needs.
 Hold an order for review if the order is greater than $10,000.
 Or Cancel an order if it has certain tags.
-Or reject a line item if the sku matches certain value.
+Or reject a line item if the SKU matches a certain value.

-Automations make it easy to build such workflows without have to write any code.
-Simply create rule, pick you criteria and add your actions.
+Automations make it easy to build such workflows without having to write any code.
+Simply create a rule, pick your criteria, and add your actions.
 Watch the magic!

 Concepts